Zolyn/derive_adhoc/doc/introduction.md

 # `derive_adhoc` and how to make it pay

 > Here I want to put an introduction about what derive_adhoc does.
+For
-> For now I'll just link to the [README].
+> now I'll just link to the [README].
+>
+> This is a work in progress.

-There are two parts to using `derive_adhoc`: specifying _templates_ that you can use to derive new features for your code, and then _applying_ those templates to your code.
+There are two parts to using `derive_adhoc`: specifying _templates_ that you can use to derive new features for your structs and enums and then _applying_ those templates to your types.

 To define a template, you use `define_derive_adhoc!`, as in